Neargye/magic_enum/README.md

 * Static storage enum variable to string
   This version is much lighter on the compile times and is not restricted to the enum_range [limitation](doc/limitations.md).

   ```cpp
   constexpr Color color = Color::BLUE;
   constexpr auto color_name = magic_enum::enum_name<color>();
   // color_name -> "BLUE"
   ```

+## Remarks

+* `magic_enum` does not pretend to be a silver bullet for reflection for enums, it was originally designed for small enum.

+* Before use, read the [limitations](limitations.md) of functionality.

 ## Integration